Bacillus

 • This plaque leads to dental caries.

-• Once the caries process is initiated, it progressed by lactobacilli.
+• Once the caries process is initiated, it progresses by lactobacilli.

 • Other streptococci involved are.